dhoulb/blork/README.md

 // Register your new fussy checker. add(
   // Name of checker.
   "myapp-catty",
-	// Checker to validate a string containing "cat".
-	(v) => typeof v === "string" && v.strToLower().indexOf("cat") >= 0,
+  // Checker to validate a string containing "cat". v => typeof v === "string" && v.strToLower().indexOf("cat") >= 0,
   // Description of what the variable _should_ contain.
   // Gets shown in the error message.
-	"string containing 'cat'"
+  "string containing 'cat'",
 );

 // Pass.